 - The MACD histogram crosses the line in the same direction.

 - The Fibonacci grid is stretched along the last apparent trend wave.
 If the price crosses the moving average at the same time with the level rebounding or breaking in the desired direction, a sell order is opened.

 - Take profit can be set at one of the next Fibonacci levels.
 Stop loss can be set at the previous level.

 This strategy is suitable for trading with all major Forex pairs.
 The best time frames are H1-D1.

 Fibonacci Levels Pros and Cons

 The main advantage of Fibonacci levels is their versatility.
 These tools are based on more than a hundred-year-old theory that has been actively used in the stock market and Forex trading market analysis for decades.
-Recently, it has been adopted in the cryptocurrency trading as well.
 The tool’s versatility allows it to be relevant regardless of the market changes, whether it is more volatile or calm.

 Another advantage of this instrument is its wide range of applications.
 Fibonacci levels can be used both for opening new orders and finding market exit points.